subtitulamos/subtitulamos/README.md

 - Install [PHP](https://www.php.net/manual/en/install.php)
     - On Windows, an easy install can be achieved using [XAMPP](https://www.apachefriends.org/download.html).
 However, it'll install a bunch more things you might not want (like a local MySQL server).
 For a plain PHP install, just head over to the [PHP Windows Downloads](https://windows.php.net/download#php-7.4), download a compiled version (e.g VC15 x64 Thread Safe), extract it and add it to your PATH.
 - Install [Composer](https://getcomposer.org/doc/00-intro.md)
-- After that, run `composer install` within the repository's directory.
+- After that, run `composer install` on the `src/subtitulamos` directory.
 Done!

-## Realtime translation - Setup

-The website uses realtime translation based on websockets.
-Since PHP is not really ideal for the long-running processes that websocket technology requires, a simple NodeJS server is used instead.
-Simply clone `github.com/subtitulamos/subtitulamos-new`.

-_Note_: You will generally not need to modify the NodeJS server since all the relevant logic is on PHP, and it is just broadcasted via basic HTTP requests to the NodeJS process, which simply relies it to the connected clients.

 # Architecture
 ## Software used